Protecting against the threat of toxins to animals

 For animal feed, Imerys transforms bentonite from its mine in Milos, Greece, one of the biggest bentonite mines in the world, into a feed ingredient.
 With different grades available, this optimum grade of bentonite with low heavy metals meets official requirements for feed additives.

-Apart from binding toxins, bentonite absorbs water and moisture into the animals’ gastrointestinal system, reducing instances of diarrhea and consuming more dry matter, leading to faster animal growth.
+Apart from binding toxins, bentonite absorbs water and moisture into the animals’ gastrointestinal system, reducing instances of diarrhoea and consuming more dry matter, leading to faster animal growth.

-Smectagri’s other functionality is an anti-caking agent.
+Another functionality of Smectagri® is an anti-caking agent.
 When feed grains or raw materials used as feed are stored, they sometimes form clumps.
 Bentonite helps prevent clumps and keeps the free flow of the feed.
-As a technological additive, Smectagri acts as a binder, formulating durable pellets.
+As a technological additive, Smectagri® acts as a binder, formulating durable pellets.